atomicframeworks/percentOfTheTime.js/README.md

 ```

 Configurable properties: <br>
-* cookieName: Name of the cookie to be store - string
+* cookieName: Name of the cookie to be store - String, Number, or Boolean - ( converted toString() via concatenation )
-* cookieValue: The value of the store cookie - string or boolean
+* cookieValue: The value of the store cookie - String, Number, or Boolean - ( converted toString() via concatenation )
-* expires: Number of days to expire in or date to exoure if Date object - number or Date Object
+* expires: Number of days to expire in or date of expiration if Date object - Number or Date Object
-* path: The path for the cookie - string
+* path: The path for the cookie - String
-* domain: The domain for the cookie - string
+* domain: The domain for the cookie - String
-* secure: Should the cookie be secure (served only over https) - boolean
+* secure: Should the cookie be secure (served only over https) - Boolean

 ## percentOfTheTime Module Methods
 There are three methods for the percentOfTheTime module variable- init(), config(), destroy().

 ### percentOfTheTime.init(configObj);
-Extends the String object with .percentOfTheTime() method.
+Extends the Number object with .percentOfTheTime() method.
 ###### Arguments: <br>
         configObj - (Optional) Extends the module options variable during init (example 2.js)